 Evergreen azaleas (Rhododendron [sub genus Tsutsusi])

+If you are looking for evergreen shrubs that aren’t yews, try azaleas.
 Most evergreen azaleas are native to Asia, but a few species are native to North America.
 There are thousands of evergreen azalea species, hybrids, and cultivars – so many that it’s difficult to keep them straight.
 Azaleas can range in height from mini varieties that top out at just 2 feet tall, all the way up to full-sized specimens that grow to 8 feet in height.
 Azaleas produce a wide range of flower colors, from salmon pink and white to purple, red, and lavender.
 Their hardiness varies, though many are hardy to -20 degrees F. If you’re looking for a great flowering evergreen shrub for shade, azaleas are a terrific choice.

 Deciduous azaleas (Rhododendron [sub genus Pentathera])